-The United States, founded 250 years after the Reformation, separated its cultural vision, embodied in the Declaration of Independence form the Constitution, which was a legal framework to achieve that vision.
-In 1689, John Locke had listed life, liberty, and property fundamental rights.
-The US Founders did not list “property” in the Declaration of Independence, but listed “the pursuit of happiness,” a broader category, instead.
-When the US Constitution was signed, most people had family farms and businesses, there were no corporations.3The American Revolution was fought, in part, to get rid of the Hudson’s Bay Company and the East India Company, which were given favored status by the King, who forbade competition from American family businesses.
+Then liberal democracy, especially in the United States, where there was greater freedom and to pursue economic self-sufficiency with widely available land, provided the opportunity for the development of a large middle class.
+The United States Declaration of Independence proclaimed a new cultural vision of “the right to life, liberty, and the pursuit of happiness.”These rights were embodied in the Constitution.
+In 1689, John Locke listed life, liberty, and property as fundamental rights.
+The US Founders replaced “property” in with “the pursuit of happiness,” but ownership of property is essential to that pursuit.
+When the US Constitution was signed, most families were self-sufficient on farms, trades, or businesses, there were no corporations.3The American Revolution was fought, in part, to get rid of the Hudson’s Bay Company and the East India Company, which were given favored status by the King, who forbade competition from American family businesses.
 The Boston Tea Party was an act against the king’s tea monopoly.
 After the Revolution, those two English companies were declared illegal in the U.S.

 - Moneyed interests should be prevented from controlling legislation.

-- The social and economic affairs were left to the states, which were creating a federal union.
+- The social and economic affairs were left to the states.

 - The federal government would regulate cross-border trade.